 Aged Halloween Book Covers

 I don’t know about you, but I love Maxwell House’s Swiss Mocha Lattes.
-I also love the containers that it comes in, because I can use them for so many different things.
+I also love the containers that it comes in because I can use them for so many different things.
 One of my favorite ways to upcycle these are to use them for flower arrangements.
-So, I have created a very simply Halloween centerpiece using just a few items.
+So, I have created a very simple Halloween centerpiece using just a few items.